hyperspy/hyperspy/doc/user_guide/install.rst

 Since HyperSpy is packaged in the `conda-forge <https://conda-forge.org/>`__ channel, it can easily be installed using conda.

-To install hyperspy run the following from the Anaconda Prompt on Windows or from a Terminal on Linux and Mac.
+To install HyperSpy run the following from the Anaconda Prompt on Windows or from a Terminal on Linux and Mac.

    .. code-block:: bash

        $ conda install hyperspy -c conda-forge

-This will install also install the optional GUI packages ``hyperspy_gui_ipywidgets`` and ``hyperspy_gui_traitsui``.
-To install hyperspy without the GUI packages, use:
+This will also install the optional GUI packages ``hyperspy_gui_ipywidgets`` and ``hyperspy_gui_traitsui``.
+To install HyperSpy without the GUI packages, use:

    .. code-block:: bash